KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Luxembourg-Public-Transport by MarinescuEvghenii](https://github.com/MarinescuEvghenii/MMM-Luxembourg-Public-Transport)

-1. There is no `package.json`.
-We need this file to gather information about the module for the module list page.
-2. Typo: Found `Magic Mirror` in file `MMM-Luxembourg-Public-Transport.js`: Replace it with `MagicMirror²`.
+1. Typo: Found `Magic Mirror` in file `MMM-Luxembourg-Public-Transport.js`: Replace it with `MagicMirror²`.
-3. Recommendation: Found `new Date()` in file `MMM-Luxembourg-Public-Transport.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
+2. Recommendation: Found `new Date()` in file `MMM-Luxembourg-Public-Transport.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-6. Recommendation: Found `require('https')` in file `node_helper.js`: Replace 'https' by 'node:https'.
+5. Recommendation: Found `require('https')` in file `node_helper.js`: Replace 'https' by 'node:https'.
-7. Warning: No LICENSE file.
+6. Warning: No LICENSE file.
-8. Recommendation: No ESLint configuration was found.
+7. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-9. The branch name is 'master'.
+8. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-lyft by kyle-kelly](https://github.com/kyle-kelly/MMM-lyft)